Thorp Faculty Engaged Scholars FAQs

-a. tenured or on tenure-track with any length of service b. fixed-term faculty who have at least three years of service c. primarily affiliated with a research center at UNC-Chapel Hill, but hold a regular (not adjunct) departmental appointment
+a. tenured or on tenure-track with any length of service b. fixed-term faculty who have at least three years of service c. faculty primarily affiliated with a research center at UNC-Chapel Hill, but hold a regular (not adjunct) departmental appointment

 When is the application process open?

 How are Thorp Faculty Engaged Scholars selected?

 The selection committee, which includes faculty, administrative and community representation, reviews and discusses applications and selects each cohort of scholars.

 Is preference given to faculty in certain disciplines?

 No. There is an effort to balance diversity of scholar interests with potential for some commonalities; to date, no more than two scholars from any one department have been selected for a given class.

 Is preference given to tenured faculty?